staccDOTsol/solana-jupiter-bot/README.md

+>> features/prism branch

+@staccoverflow brings you this same bot on prism aggregator.
+Except ping pong is dumb, don't do ping pong unless you have lookuptables and do it atomically. duh.

+prism.ag has 0% fees and so often trades are stupid profitable. https://i.imgur.com/JkEOBhA.png

 > ⚠️ This bot can lead to loss of your funds, use at your own risk.

 > This README is not complete.
 Try asking on [ARB Discord](https://discord.gg/wcxYzfKNaE) if you have any questions.